charlesdong1991/py-roughviz/README.md

 2. For common options shared across different charts, you could define it in a more intuitive way, e.g.
 `set_title(title="The plot", fontsize=2)`, or `set_xlabel("X Label", fontsize=3)`

+Currently available options are:
+- set_options: this can be used to set all available options for charts
+- set_title: this can be used to set title and title fontsize
+- set_xlabel: this can be used to set xlabel and its fontsize
+- set_ylabel: this can be used to set ylabel and its fontsize
+- set_figsize: this can be used to set the figsize for plots
+- set_legend: this can be used to determine if legend is presented, and if so, which position to put legend

 ## Examples